Kaushal-2024/Notes/Interview/interview react.md

 intro

-Good morning, my name is Kaushal Tarapra.
-I’m a software developer with around 1 year of experience, currently working at EspakrBiz.
-During this time, I’ve worked primarily with React and TypeScript, building scalable and responsive web applications.
+Good morning, sir.
+My name is Kaushal Tarapra.
+I'm a software developer with around 2 years of experience at EspakrBiz.
+My primary focus has been on front-end development using React and TypeScript, where I’ve contributed to building scalable and responsive web applications.

-One of the key projects I contributed to was the Versio project, where I worked on component development, API integration, and state management.

-I’m passionate about clean code, UI performance, and learning modern frontend technologies.
-I’m excited for the opportunity to contribute and grow further with your team.
+One of the key projects I’ve worked on includes MyBox and MyBitofit, where I was responsible for developing reusable components, integrating APIs, handling form validations, fixing bugs, implementing UI improvements, and managing application state.
+That’s all from my side — thank you.

 *Batching in react
 Batching is the process where React groups multiple state updates together into a single re-render to improve performance.